-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | The Cardinal Infante | Diana Returning from Hunt | Dance of the Peasants | Virgin and Child Enthroned with Saints |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | The Virgin and Child in a Garland of Flower | The Duke of Buckingham | The Cardinal Infante | The Incredulity of St Thomas | Virgin and Child Enthroned with Saints |